Friendly, Caring Pediatric Dentistry

 How To Treat Your Child's First Teeth

-Your child’s 20 baby teeth will begin to appear usually between six and nine months, though in some cases it may start as early as three months or as late as twelve months.
-The two lower front teeth tend to erupt first, followed by the two upper ones.
-The first molars come in next, followed by the canines (eyeteeth).
-Sometimes your baby can experience teething discomfort during this process.
-If so, there are courses of action to help make your child more comfortable.
+The first of your child’s 20 baby teeth will start to erupt between the ages of six and nine months, though it can sometimes happen as early as three months or as late as twelve months.
+The two upper front teeth usually emerge after the two lower ones.
+The canines then erupt after the first molars (eyeteeth).
+Throughout this period, your baby may occasionally feel discomfort from teething.
+If so, there are steps you may take to assist your youngster feel more at ease.

 Your Child's First Dental Appointment